manusl-networking/logAnalyzer/README.md

   -post POSTFOLDER, --postFolder POSTFOLDER
                         Folder with POST Logs.
 Must end in "/" -csv CSVTEMPLATE, --csvTemplate CSVTEMPLATE
-                        CSV con with templates to use in parsing.
+                        CSV with list of templates names to be used in parsing.
+If the file is omitted, then all the templates inside --templateFolder, will be considered for parsing.
+Default=None.
-  -json FORMATJSON, --formatJson FORMATJSON
+  -json {yes,no}, --formatJson {yes,no}
-                        logs in json format yes or no.
+                        logs in json format: yes or no.
+  -tf TEMPLATEFOLDER, --templateFolder TEMPLATEFOLDER
+                        Folder where templates reside.
+Default=TemplatesTextFSM/ -te {ttp,textFSM}, --templateEngine {ttp,textFSM}
+                        Engine for parsing.
   -v, --version         Version

 ```